-All AP test scores will be released in waves in mid-July, depending on your state.
+All AP test scores will be released in waves (generally by state) beginning July 5.
 NOTE: beginning in 2022, all students who take an AP test during the year are REQUIRED to choose a school where scores will be sent.
 You might choose a “safety school” if you want to preview your scores before sending them to more selective schools.

 AP Score Report Pricing & Timing

 This year you can designate your one free score report through June 20.
 After June 20, you’ll pay $15 per school to send your scores for standard delivery (7-14 days, depending on date submitted and school location).
 If you select rush delivery (5-9 days), you’ll pay $25 per school.

 Each score report automatically includes all AP test scores taken to date, unless you withhold a specific test score (additional cost of $10 per score per college) or cancel a score (free anytime, irreversible).